eamid/trimap/README.rst

 TriMap is a dimensionality reduction method that uses triplet constraints to form a low dimensional embedding of a set of points.
 The triplet constraints are of the form "point *i* is closer to point *j* than point *k*".
-The triplets are sampled from the high-dimensional reprsesentation of the points and a weighting scheme is used to reflect the importance of each triplet.
+The triplets are sampled from the high-dimensional representation of the points and a weighting scheme is used to reflect the importance of each triplet.

 TriMap provides a much better global view of the data than the